 - 1. Email and text - a.
-Never email or text confidential information, including medical record numbers. - b.
-Never email or text encrypted confidential information. - 2.
+Confidential information, including medical record numbers, may not be emailed or texted. - b.
+Encrypted confidential information may not be emailed. - c.
+Epass or WinZip that is password protected may be used to transmit confidential information - 2.
 Fax - a.
-Use procedure in Appendix E to communicate confidential information by fax machine. - b.
-Ensure that recipient's fax machine is located in a secure location prior to any transmission of confidential information to that recipient.
+Ensure that recipient's fax machine is in a secure location prior to any transmission of confidential information to that recipient.